Oana-Balan/Store/README.md

 ○ Can add and delete categories.
 ○ Can add products from a certain category.
 ○ Will be able to add / delete products.
-○ Any category can have "child" categories.
-The administrator will be able to create / delete child categories for any category.
 ○ Products can be added in any category.
 As a framework there was used Java Spring MVC along with Hibernate ORM to create the database in mySQL.